ethereum/remix-project/libs/remix-tests/README.md

 | `Assert.greaterThan()` | `uint`, `int` |
 | `Assert.lesserThan()` | `uint`, `int` |

+Examples to understand the use of assert library methods can be found [here in tests](tests/examples_0).

 #### Available special functions:
 Apart from above, library provides some special functions as: